marcindampc/marcindampc/README.md

 ...get to know Node.js more, and
 ...continue on my way to become a Fullstack Software Engineer

-...also I'm planning to start contribute to open-source.

 #### Pax et Bonum!
 <!--